demichie/PYENSEMBLE/README.txt

 > python create_ensemble_Cartesian.py

-The number of sample, the uncertain parameters and their ranges are defined in the create_ensemble_Cartesian.py file Each parameters has a keyword, for example "var1"
+The number of samples, the uncertain parameters and their ranges are defined in the create_ensemble_Cartesian.py file Each parameters has a keyword, for example "var1"

 STEP 2: create folders